pantheon-systems/documentation/source/_docs/guides/getting-started/08-onserver-dev-part1.md

         </div>
       </div>

-11. When the deployment finishes, click **Site Admin** to navigate to your Test site.
+11. When the deployment finishes, click **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Site Admin** to navigate to your Test site.
 Here you’ll notice that your theme is installed, but not active/enabled.
 You’ll also find that your content has been pulled “down” from Live.

 12. Activate/enable your theme now.
 Again, if you need help with this step, please reference the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).

 13. Review your Test site.
 Does everything look correct?
-If yes, navigate to **<span class="glyphicons glyphicons-refresh" aria-hidden="true"></span> Deploys** on the <span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live tab of your Site Dashboard.
+If yes, navigate to **<span class="glyphicons glyphicons-refresh" aria-hidden="true"></span> Deploys** on the **<span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live** tab of your Site Dashboard.

 14. Add a Deploy Log Message (optional), then click **Deploy Code from Test to Live Environment**.